 - tourism activities

-Additional information on eligibility criteria as well as eligible business activities are outlined in the program guidelines (0.3 MB).
+Additional information on eligibility criteria as well as eligible business activities are outlined in the program guidelines (PDF, 0.3 MB).

 Eligibility for investors is limited to investors who pay personal or corporate taxes in Alberta and invest in small businesses in Alberta.

 Both individuals and corporations are able to invest under the AITC.

-In order to invest into an Eligible Business Corporation (EBC) or Venture Capital Corporation (VCC), an investor must be considered an “eligible investor” as per:
+In order to invest into an EBC or VCC, an investor must be considered an “eligible investor” as per:

 For an investor to be eligible for a tax credit under the AITC program, the business they are investing in must also be substantially engaged (at least 50% of the company’s activities) in any of the activities described in the program overview above.

 The AITC a first-come, first-served process.
 Applicants can fill out and submit their applications for 2017 through the online application portal as of January 16, 2017.
 Once the 2017 AITC budget has been allocated, the online application portal will close and reopen at the beginning of the next fiscal year with a new budget.